-- The unfortunate situation for the TBM, for everyone involved, for the project and for the industry at large is no reflection of poor design or manufacturing or poor workmanship or management of the TBM operation.
+- The situation for the TBM is not a reason for assigning blame or fault.
 It is a result of having the courage to advance engineering possibilities and expand existing technological boundaries.
-There are few tunnel projects around the world never completed.
-Faced with mechanical or geological adversity, the project does get finished.
+There are few tunnel projects around the world that have never been completed.
+Faced with mechanical or geological adversity, the projects do get finished.
 The assurance of this, to the industry and its new generations of risk-takers, is that lessons are learned from those who took risks in the past, and that when the project is eventually in operation the memory of cost and time overruns is quickly forgotten as the element of underground infrastructure becomes indispensible and taken for granted.

-- That does not excuse the necessary process of investigation and examination of potential negligence or incompetence, but it does warn against moves to stifle innovation and technological advance by over stating the associated risks.
+- That does not excuse the necessary process of investigation and examination of potential negligence or incompetence, but it does warn against moves to stifle innovation and technological advance by overstating the associated risks.
 The problems, technical failings, and situations that appear to be non-recoverable will be overcome and the tunnel will be completed.
-There are very few tunnel projects around the world that have never been completed with faced with mechanical or geological adversity and the assurance to the industry and its new generations of risk takers is that lessons are learned from those who took risks in the past and that when the project is eventually completed and in operation the memory of cost and time overruns (never of lost life) is quickly forgotten as the element of underground infrastructure, despite often vociferous objection ahead of construction, becomes indispensible and taken purely for granted.

-- For all projects promoted, that push at existing technological boundaries, the industry as a whole must stay united in its support and overall determination to take the possibilities to the next level.
+- For all proposed projects that push at existing technological boundaries the industry as a whole must stay united in its support and overall determination to take the possibilities to the next level.

 - Join the discussion via the TunnelTalk Feedback facility.